yairelit/animals/README.md

-# 🎧 echoWild
+# 🎧 animals-sound

-**echoWild** is a simple interactive website for children (and nature lovers!) to explore and learn the sounds of animals and nature.
+**animals-sound** is a simple interactive website for children (and nature lovers!) to explore and learn the sounds of animals and nature.
 Click on animals to hear how they sound — it's fun, educational, and relaxing.

 ---